GrosBourrin/FIREFOX-BLUE-MOON/README.md

 ### 🔭 I’m working on

-- Goggle.css file : google.fr/.com + github catpuccin style + news.gooogle + universfreebox site + gmail theming
+- Goggle.css file : google.fr/.com + github + news.google + universfreebox site + gmail theming
 - Theming Firefox and some websites for fun.

 ### 🤔 I’m looking for help to learn more

 ### ⚡ Fun fact
 I'm definitely not an alien.

 ## ⚙️ Installation